HrishikeshP-01/FundamentalsOfData/README.md

 - *Reduces errors & necessity for rework* – a unified repository prevents the access of incorrect/outdated data by employees.
 Most importantly it eliminates the need to redo reporting by synchronizing data & providing means for real-time reporting.
 - Helps *deliver more valuable data* to an organization

+## Data visualization & reporting
+- Importance of data visualization:
+- Allows identification of trends & patterns
+- Helps better understanding of large datasets
+- Makes it easy to conduct analysis & make predictions
+- Helps communicate a message or story